 Maintenance and Grooming

-Like its parent breed the Siberian Husky, the Gerberian Shepsky is a heavy shedder that should be brushed at least twice a week.
+Like its parent breed, the Siberian Husky, the Gerberian Shepsky is a heavy shedder that should be brushed at least twice a week.
 When the weather starts to warm up, take your dog to the groomer; a summer haircut will do a lot to keep your canine cool and comfortable.
-You should also trim your dog’s nails and brush their teeth on a monthly basis.
+You should also trim your dog’s nails and brush their teeth every month.
 Finally, don’t forget to inspect your dog’s ears and clean them regularly to prevent infections.

 Training